Kentucky sheriff charged in killing of judge at courthouse

 FRANKFORT, Ky.
-(AP) — A judge in a rural Kentucky county was shot and killed in his courthouse chambers Thursday, and the local sheriff was charged with murder in the slaying, police said.
+(AP) — A judge in a rural Kentucky county was fatally shot in his courthouse chambers Thursday, and the local sheriff was charged with murder in the killing, police said.

 Kentucky Supreme Court Chief Justice Laurance B. VanMeter said he was “shocked by this act of violence” and that the court system was “shaken by this news.”

-Letcher County's judge-executive signed an order closing the county courthouse on Friday.
-The courthouse is in Whitesburg, which is 146 miles (235 kilometers) southeast of Lexington.
+Letcher County's judge-executive signed an order closing on Friday the county courthouse where the shooting took place.

 It was unclear whether Stines had an attorney.
 Kentucky State Police referred inquires about Stines’ legal representation Thursday to a spokesperson who did not immediately respond by email.

-Note: This story was first published on Sep.
-19, 2024.
-It was updated on Sep.
-20, 2024 to remove an erroneous reference to Addiction Recovery Care, which operates a network of treatment centers across Kentucky.
-Mullins did not help found that company.